ryninho/boozer/README.md

 Advanced search for blazer.
 Work in progress.

 next steps:
+* don't show dropdown on show_queries page
-* search by table name
+* search by both "from" and "join"
+* post is good for writing something, better to use query params
-* show recent queries on search page
+* show recent queries on search page as default
-* add links to each page
+* add navigation links to each page
 * make it prettier with bootstrap

 faq: